open/close all folders

 - Another time, Johnny, Carl, and Susie were traveling in the woods and Carl used a trail of pebbles while stating Hansel and Gretel's mistake.
 They get lost because Johnny eats the pebbles.

 - In the Adventure Time episode "The Hard Easy", Jake leaves a trail of lollipops to help him and Finn navigate through a swamp while tracking down a monster.
 Unfortunately, Jake eventually runs out of lollipops, and the Mega-Frog's trail is so winding that they end up getting lost anyway.

-- In an episode of Captain Planet, Gi, Ma-Ti, and another kid are kidnapped.
+- In an episode of Captain Planet and the Planeteers, Gi, Ma-Ti, and another kid are kidnapped.
 Gi breaks her beaded necklace and leaves a trail of beads.
 Wheeler spots the beads and finds them in the swamp.